 Editors note: updated on March 29, 2020 with information that Semana Santa in 2020 will have no Semana Santa processions and no Masses in churches and parishioners have been told to stay at home during Semana Santa due to the national quarantine in Colombia.

-Editors note: updated on April 5, 2020 to add information that Antioquia tightened controls during Semana Santa and banned vehicular traffic for passengers along the department’s highways, including national and departmental routes, with increased checkpoints to prevent travelers from spreading coronavirus to other regions.
+Editors note: updated on April 5, 2020 to add information that Antioquia tightened controls during this week and banned vehicular traffic for passengers along the department’s highways, including national and departmental routes, with increased checkpoints to prevent travelers from spreading coronavirus to other regions.